kctang/gist-loader/README.md

     <script type="text/javascript" src="http://rawgithub.com/kctang/gist-loader/master/gist-loader.js"></script>

 The idea is to specify these only once - in your blog/site's template.
 Once this is done, you can embed gists using the examples below as a guide.

+Note: If you are using jQuery, do not `zepto.min.js`.
+[Zepto](http://zeptojs.com/) is a minimalist JavaScript library for modern browsers with a largely jQuery-compatible API.

 ### Examples
 To see these examples in action, see the [demo page](http://rawgithub.com/kctang/gist-loader/master/demo.html).